Civil Plan Review

 Licenses & Fees

-Prior to obtaining a Public Works Department permit, the contractor will be required to have a City of Kennewick business license, a permit and maintenance bond referencing KMC 5.56 for a minimum of $2,000 (to cover $40,000 worth of work) or 5% of the project, and a certificate of liability insurance for $1 million.
+Prior to obtaining a Public Works Department construction permit, the contractor will be required to have a City of Kennewick business license, a project specific permit and maintenance bond referencing KMC 5.56 for a minimum of $2,000 (to cover $40,000 worth of work) or 5% of the project, and a minimum $1,000,000 liability insurance policy naming the City as an additional insured.

 Click here to view the City of Kennewick Standard Specifications